vis-image-management/website/_pages/schedule.md

 <hr>

-#### The Spatial Biology Association meets during the second week of every month on Wednesday at 2pm (EST)
+The Spatial Biology Association meets during the *second week of every month on wednesday at 2pm (EST)*

 <hr>